MuhammedBuyukkinaci/General-IT-Notes/DesigningMachineLearningSystems/README.md

 9) AWS recommends parquet over CSV.
 Parquet is 2x faster in unloading and consumes up to 6x less storage in S3, according to AWS study.

+10) Data model tells us how data is represented.
+Let's assume we can store the information of a car with its model, its year and its color.
+We can also store its plate number, its address, its owner.
+These are 2 different data models.
+How data is stored matters a lot.

+11) Python is an imperative language.
+Whereas, SQL is a declarative language.

+12) [Ludwig](https://github.com/ludwig-ai/ludwig) and [H2o Auto ML](https://docs.h2o.ai/h2o/latest-stable/h2o-docs/automl.html) are 2 declarative ML frameworks.

+13) Declarative ML is useful in development.
+However, things get complicated when moving into the production.